CouchCMS/Documentation/src/contents/concepts/tags.md

 Every thing between the start-tag and the end-tag is considered to be the input for the paired tag.

-Every Couch tag begins with '**&lt;cms:**' followed by the tag's name (_show_ and _repeat_ in the examples above).<br/>
+Every Couch tag begins with '**&lt;cms:**' followed by the tag's name (_show_ and _repeat_ in the examples above).
 The name may be followed by zero to any number of parameters (this depends on the tag in question).

 Depending upon the parameters and the input, a tag executes some function (e.g. modify the input, create a folder or fetch content from somewhere).
 If the action results in any displayable output, the tag returns back this output else it returns back a blank.

-When a template containing Couch tags gets finally rendered in a browser, each of the tag is replaced by its individual output.<br/>
+When a template containing Couch tags gets finally rendered in a browser, each of the tag is replaced by its individual output.
 Therefore, a Couch tag will never appear in the HTML that is returned to the browser. {.notice}

 ### PARAMETERS